nvrgrwld/bash_aliases/README.md

-**There are only a few hidden gems in here.
+**There are only a few hidden gems in here.**

--findthis
+- findthis
--gitgraph
+- gitgraph
--hg
+- hg
--latest ( takes me to my current project )
+- latest ( takes me to my current project )